sheppardrs/Sserver/README.md

 ## Deploy
-Add the server to herokuapp?
+Add the server to herokuapp -- done!

 ## Supports:
   * sign in